-Kim, Xi portray strong ties after N. Korean leader’s visit
+Kim, Xi portray strong ties after NKorea leader’s China trip

 Kim was described by Xinhua as saying that his country wants “reconciliation and cooperation” with South Korea, with which it is technically still at war.
 He also said North Korea is willing to hold a summit with the United States, according to Xinhua.

+North Korean state media, however, didn’t carry Kim’s comment about his plans to talk with the United States.
+The North has yet to officially confirm its interest in a summit between Kim and Trump.

-North Korea’s official Korean Central News Agency published Kim’s personal letter to Xi dated on Wednesday, where he said he was satisfied that the leaders confirmed their “unified opinions” on mutual issues.
+North Korea’s official Korean Central News Agency published Kim’s personal letter to Xi, dated on Wednesday, in which he said he was satisfied that the leaders confirmed their “unified opinions” on mutual issues.

 “For the North Koreans, it is in their best interests to enter any meetings with Moon or Trump having shored up and repaired to a certain extent their relations with Beijing,” said Paul Haenle, director of the Carnegie-Tsinghua Center for Global Policy in Beijing.

-The North’s diplomatic outreach this year follows a tenser 2017 when it conducted its most powerful nuclear test to date and tested three intercontinental ballistic missiles designed to target the U.S. mainland.
+The North’s diplomatic outreach this year follows a tense 2017 when it conducted its most powerful nuclear test to date and tested three intercontinental ballistic missiles designed to target the U.S. mainland.

 The developments are being interpreted as the North being desperate to break out of isolation and improve its economy after being squeezed by heavy sanctions.
+Analysts think Kim may have been seeking promises from Beijing that it wouldn’t hit the North too hard with sanctions if the talks with Washington and Seoul fall apart and the North starts testing nuclear weapons and missiles again.

-“At least one of the things that Kim would want out of these meetings is a way forward to begin to ease those sanctions and support from China in that effort,” Glaser said.
+“At least one of the things that Kim would want out of these meetings is a way forward to begin to ease those sanctions and support from China in that effort,” said Glaser, the Asia expert.

 China remains North Korea’s only major ally and chief provider of energy, aid and trade that keep the country’s broken economy afloat.

-In addition to the trip being his first abroad as leader, his talk with Xi was his first meeting with a foreign head of state.
-Kim’s father, late North Korean leader Kim Jong Il, had visited China several times during his rule, lastly in May 2011, months before his death that December.
+In addition to the trip being his first abroad as leader, Kim’s talk with Xi was his first meeting with a foreign head of state.
+Kim’s father had visited China several times during his rule, lastly in May 2011, months before his death that December.

-“It’s most proper that my first overseas trip would be the capital of the People’s Republic of China,” said Kim Jong Un, according to KCNA.
+“It’s most proper that my first overseas trip would be the capital of the People’s Republic of China,” Kim Jong Un said, according to the North’s KCNA.
 “It’s also one of my noble duties to value the North Korea-China friendship as I do my own life.”

 Kim reported from Seoul, South Korea.
 Associated Press writers Foster Klug in Seoul, and Christopher Bodeen and researcher Shanshan Wang in Beijing contributed to this report.